junxit/us-congress-bills-117/metadata.md

 - 2022-09-29 — The Speaker designated the Honorable Bobby L. Rush to act as Chairman of the Committee.
 - 2022-09-29 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2022-09-29 — The previous question was ordered pursuant to the rule.
+- 2022-10-11 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.